Bylaws of the Coon Lake Improvement Association

 ARTICLE XVI LIABILITY.

-SECTION A. The Association assumes no responsibility of liability for the well-being or actions of any member or representative of a member attending, managing, or participating in meetings or any other function of the Association.
+SECTION B. The Association shall assume no responsibility of liability for the well-being or actions of any member or representative of a member attending, managing, or participating in meetings or any other function of the Association.

 ARTICLE XVII AMENDMENT PROCEDURES.

-SECTION C. These By Laws may be amended by two-thirds (2/3) of the members voting at any Meeting of the Association which has been authorized by the Board.
+SECTION C. These By Laws may be amended by a majority of the members voting at any Meeting of the Association which has been authorized by the Board.
 If notice of the By Laws amendments was provided to the membership at least thirty (30) days prior to the Meeting, a majority of those voting shall be required to adopt amendments.

 ARTICLE XVIII EXPENDITURES.